 - A. Intent.
-The intent of this section is to ensure that exterior building materials are of high quality, attractive, and consistent with other buildings within the same zoning district.
-Buildings should have architectural features and patterns that provide visual interests and reduce massive aesthetic effects. - B. Nursing Homes.
+The intent of this section is to ensure that exterior building materials are of high quality and consistent with other buildings within the same zoning district.
+Buildings should have architectural features and patterns that provide visual interest and reduce massive aesthetic effects. - B. Nursing Homes.
 See Section 3.50 D. - C. C-1, C-2, and C-3 Requirements. - 1.
-Exterior Walls.
-For the purpose of this section, masonry is defined as brick, stone, or any other comparable hard-surface product approved by the Zoning Administrator. - a.
-Street-facing building elevations shall be constructed with a minimum of 80% of the masonry, wood, or cementitious siding.
+Exterior Walls. - a.
+For the purpose of this section, masonry is defined as brick, stone, or any other comparable hard-surface product approved by the Zoning Administrator. - b.
+Street-facing building elevations shall be constructed with a minimum of 80 percent masonry, wood, or cementitious siding, exclusive of windows.
 Siding may be horizontal lap, shiplap, or vertical board and batten.
-This architectural treatment shall also wrap around onto side building elevations for 25 percent of the width of the side elevation. - b.
-The bottom four (4) feet of all building front and side elevations shall be 100% masonry. - 2.
+This architectural treatment shall also wrap around onto side building elevations a minimum 25 percent of the side elevation width. - 2.
 Fenestration.
-Fenestration.
 Fenestration is regulated as a percentage of the façade between floor levels and is measured as the square footage of glass area, doors, and open area. - a.
 Min./Max.
-Ground Floor Façade Fenestration- 33 to 80%. - b.
+Ground Floor Fenestration- 33 to 80 percent. - b.
 Min./Max.
-Upper Story Fenestration- 20 to 70%. - 3.
+Upper Story Fenestration- 20 to 70 percent. - 3.
 Architectural Articulation.
-All building facades over 30 feet in width shall have horizontal and vertical architectural articulation along the building façade and wrap around onto side building elevations for 25 percent of the width of the side elevation. - a.
-Building facades shall include a repeating pattern that shall include no less than three (3) of the elements listed below.
+All building façades over 32 feet in width shall have horizontal and vertical architectural articulation along the building façade and wrap around onto side building elevations a minimum of 25 percent of the side elevation width. - a.
+Building façades shall include a repeating pattern with no less than three (3) of the elements listed below.
 At least one (1) of these elements shall repeat horizontally: - i.
 Color and texture change; - ii.
 Material change; - iii.
 Step backs; - iv.
 Change in building, parapet, or roofline height.
 If used to comply with this standard, the minimum change in roofline shall be two (2) feet; - v.
 Porches, roof overhangs, awnings, canopies, or marquees extending at least four (4) feet beyond the building face; and - vi.
 Expression of architectural detail through a change of plane no less than twelve (12) inches in width, such as an offset, reveal, or projecting rib. - b.
 These elements shall be integral parts of the building fabric and not superficially applied trim or graphics.